pxsha23/GreenGrid/README.md

 - Trains a **Facebook Prophet time-series model** to produce a 14-day temperature forecast with upper/lower confidence intervals
 - Serves everything through a **Flask REST API** consumed by a multi-page frontend

-The RAG layer lets a planner type "which wards are at highest risk this week?" and get a grounded, data-backed answer rather than a hallucinated one.

 ---

 ## Architecture